 You can also place a handful of ice cubes or a bag of frozen vegetables in a cloth if you don’t have an ice pack handy.
 Whatever you use, make sure it’s wrapped in a clean layer of fabric so it doesn’t come in direct contact with the bare skin, as this can cause ice burns and scars.
 Raw meat can carry bacteria, so it’s best to leave your steak for the grill.

 Hold the compress against the affected area for no longer than 20 minutes at a time.
 You can do this for a few days to alleviate pain and limit swelling.

 A black eye is often accompanied by a minor headache or sensitivity and eye pain.
-You can take painkillers such as acetaminophen or ibuprofen, but avoid aspirin as it thins the blood and makes bruising appear worse.
+You can take painkillers such as paracetamol or ibuprofen, but avoid aspirin as it thins the blood and make bruising appear worse.